 - Butter is an essential ingredient in making classic Genoise cake.
 Opt for European-style unsalted batter with 82% fat content.

 - Cream: Choose heavy cream or heavy whipping cream with at least 30% fat content in a grocery store.
-It must be cold and refrigerated for at least 3 hours or longer.
+It must be refrigerated for at least 3 hours.

 - Vanilla extract is a flavoring added to the cream.
 You can replace it with 1 teaspoon of vanilla bean paste.

 - Fresh fruits are the stars of this lovely fresh fruit cake.
-Choose fresh strawberries, blueberries, raspberries, oranges, kiwis, and other your favorite fruits.
-However, avoid making this cake with frozen berries due to their extra juices released with thawing.
+Choose fresh strawberries, blueberries, raspberries, oranges, kiwis, and your favorite fruits.
+However, avoid making this cake with frozen berries because the extra juices released during thawing can make it runny.

 - Sliced almonds are used for cake decoration.
 Opt for toasted sliced or flaked almonds.
 To toast nuts yourself, bring them to the oven at 300°F (150°C) for 10-15 minutes.
 But watch out for the color.